Do you have a blog to do list? It’s important to have an action plan of activities to be undertaken daily, weekly, and monthly.

 1. Not finding the time to plan and regularly update your lists

-Schedule your time for planning in advance, and regularly update your to-do lists – preferably on a daily basis.
+Schedule your time for planning in advance, and regularly update your to-do lists – preferably daily.

 Remember that proper planning can save you many hours of execution, so always take time to do so.